DSR-RHIT/creating-reproducible-reports/pages/initialize-Rmd.md

-Now go to the page about [headings and external images](headings-and-images.html)
+Now go to the page about [adding headings and images](headings-and-images.html)